 The truth was more important to David than what his friends and family might think of him; so, he testified:

 “This matter of two orders of priesthood in the Church of Christ, and lineal priesthood of the old law being in the church, all originated in the mind of Sydney Rigdon.
 He explained these things to Brother Joseph in his way, out of the old Scriptures, and got Brother Joseph to inquire, etc. He would inquire, and as mouthpiece speak out the revelations just as they had it fixed in their hearts.
 As I have said before, according to the desires of the heart, the inspiration comes, but it may be the spirit of man that gives it….
 This is the way the High Priests and the ‘priesthood’ as you have it, was introduced into the Church of Christ almost two years after its beginning—and after we had baptized and confirmed about two thousand souls into the church” (An Address To All Believers In Christ, David Whitmer p.
 64 / also see p.
-35, p.
-59, and, p.
-60)
+35)

 Other articles of interest: